Aaron-Kam/Mail-Merge-Email/README.md

 https://docs.google.com/spreadsheets/d/SHEET_ID/edit#gid=0
 ```

-Copy the sheet ID, and paste into the `SHEETS_FILE_ID` variable as a string.
+Copy the sheet ID, and assign it to the `SHEETS_FILE_ID` variable as a string.
 You are now able to pull from the spreadsheet!
 Congratulations.

 Create a text document called 'template.txt' in the working directory and write your message.
 Wherever you would like the program to insert data, simply put in a variable with the format `{{Variable Name}}` where variable name is the case sensitive name of the column in the google sheets.
 For example, if you have a table like so:
 | First Name  | Last Name  |  Email |